chumeodiia/chumeodiia/README.md

-_**It is not the possession of truth, but the success which attends the seeking after it, that enriches the seeker and brings happiness to him.**_
+_**Friendship is almost always the union of a part of one mind with the part of another; people are friends in spots.**_

-Max Planck
+George Santayana